lorenzouriel/coding-sql/topics/en/08-doc-your-database.md

 You will do all this work with just **two commands**

 And when do I have to update?
 Just one command...

+After finishing your Task, you'll owe me a coffee.

 ## tbls - The tool we will use
 There is an Open Source tool for this type of task, it has been on the market for a while, it has **very extensive documentation and an active community.**